maryrosecook/build-a-javascript-game-workshop/README.md

 ## The itinerary

-1. I'll livecode Space Invaders from scratch.
+1. I'll livecode a small game from scratch.
 2. We'll briefly dissect the architectural approach I used.
 3. We'll talk about an approach for testing game code.
 4. You'll choose what game to implement: Snake, Asteroids, Lunar Lander.
-5. You'll spend the rest of the workshop implementing your game.
-I'll be here to troubleshoot and give advice.
+5. You'll break into pairs spend the rest of the workshop implementing your game.
+I'll be here to help.

 ## The aims of this workshop

 Every game has different, gameplay-specific problems that need to be solved.
 The solutions to these problems are different for different games.
 If this workshop were about how to do animation, or player movement, or collision resolution, it would not be very useful.
 The techniques I presented would be useful for some games, but not others.

 This workshop is based around letting you practice using an architectural approach that is good for building 2D action games.